grough/grough.github.io/content/journal/250314-blob/index.md

   </video>
 </figure>

-The first wave is three times the frequency of the base circle.
+The first source of wave motion is three times the frequency of the base circle.
-That one move clockwise.
+That wave moves clockwise around the circle.

 The second wave is two times the frequency of the base circle.
 It's harder to see, but it moves in the opposite direction, counter-clockwise.

-When both waves are added to the base circle they make kind of an interesting motion.
+When both waves are added to the base circle they make an interesting kind of motion.

+The animation is deliberately rendered at a low resolution because I like the way the jagged edges look as they move.

 Source: [github.com/grough/sketchbook](https://github.com/grough/sketchbook/blob/main/sketch_250313_Blob/sketch_250313_Blob.pde)